MikeFarrow/ani/README.md

 Create animated messages for HTML5

-This is simple webb application which helps you to quickly create animated messages in a web browser.
+This is a simple web application which helps you to quickly create animated messages in a web browser.

 It is built using: